Skip to main content

 Polycystic kidney diseases (PKD) are a group of disorders characterized by dilated segments of renal tubules that pinch off to form fluid-filled structures or cysts.
 As cysts gradually enlarge, they compress normal kidney tissue and prevent it from functioning normally.

-This results in high blood pressure and kidney failure, which may require dialysis or transplantation.
+This can result in high blood pressure and kidney failure, which may require dialysis or transplantation.
 As kidney cysts enlarge, they also can cause a number of other problems including pain, infection and hemorrhage.
 Kidney stones are also more common in individuals with cystic kidney disease.

 Some of the disorders associated with kidney cysts and/or liver cysts: